 Hygge is a Danish word that acknowledges a feeling as cozy, charming, or special.
 It’s being present and feeling content where you are.
 Well, Hygge is a fast growing movement that is perfect for fall.
 It incorporates surrounding yourself with cozy things and making sure you do meaningful actives such as reading, medication, spending time together, drinking warm drinks in cute mugs, and being in the moment.
 One was touring Hygge into your lifestyle is with your decor.
 So stock up on blankets, pillows, and cozy decorative touches like candles.

-2. Go Apple Picking & Bake with Apples
+2. Go to the Farmers Market and Bake with Apples

 3. Develop A Morning Routine